haddocking/haddocking.github.io/education/molmod_online/docking.md

 coupling with CNS endows HADDOCK with the ability to actually produce models of sufficient quality to be archived in the Protein Data Bank.

-A central aspect to HADDOCK is the definition of ambiguous interaction restraints or AIRs.
+A central aspect to HADDOCK is the definition of Ambiguous Interaction Restraints (AIRs).
 These allow the translation of raw data such as NMR chemical shift perturbation or mutagenesis experiments into distance restraints that are incorporated in the energy function used in the calculations.
-AIRs are defined through a list of residues that fall under two categories: active and passive.
+AIRs are defined through a list of residues that fall under two categories: *active* and *passive*.
 Generally, active residues are those of central importance for the interaction, such as residues whose knockouts abolish the interaction or those where the chemical shift perturbation is higher.
 Throughout the simulation, these active residues are restrained to be part of the interface, if possible, otherwise incurring in a scoring penalty.
 Passive residues are those that